zvigrinberg/Cloud-native-patterns/isolated-secrets-store-k8s/README.md

 1. Access to a k8s Cluster.
 2. Istio installed on it, if not installed, [Follow instructions here](https://istio.io/latest/docs/setup/getting-started/):

-   **Note: If wants to run Istion with privileged escalation in order to sniff packets ( to see Auto mTLS in action), install istio with the following flag on cluster:**
+   **Note: If wants to run Istio with privileged escalation in order to sniff packets ( to see Auto mTLS in action), install istio with the following flag on cluster:**
     ```shell
     istioctl install --set values.global.proxy.privileged=true
     ```